0x1un/dell-5559/README.md

 # How to use

-The best way to use this EFI config is visit the [releases page](https://github.com/cbabb/dell-5559/releases).
-Create an empty `EFI` folder on the mounted EFI partition of the macOS disk.
-Drag both the `BOOT` and `CLOVER` folders into it.
-There are no serials present.
-You will need to generate it with Clover config.
+Clone this repo or visit the releases tab.

+Post-install this computer does not need USB inject all or any of the USB patches in config.
+You can remove them.

 # TO DO